mnot/redbot/README.md

 The copy `extra/redbot.service` into the appropriate directory (on most systems, `/etc/systemd/system/`.)

 Modify the file appropriately; this is only a sample.
-In particular, you will need to adjust the first part of `BindReadOnlyPaths` to suit the location of the REDbot directory for you.

 Then, as root:

 ~~~ bash
 > systemctl reload-daemon